 Renting an RV for your next vacation is a fun way to go — you’ll bring the comforts of home with you, camp with the family around a fire, and explore the off-the-beaten-path locales along the way.

-Did you also know that when you rent an RV with Outdoorsy you can add on things like kayaks and bikes to make your vacay even more fun?
+Did you also know that when you rent an RV with Outdoorsy you can add on things like coolers, chairs, and paddleboards to make your vacay even more fun?

 Our owners often offer add-ons like bikes and boats to help you more deeply explore the areas you’re traveling to.
 Add-ons like generators, airport pickup/drop-offs, RV delivery, and more are other common add-ons that’ll help make your trip more convenient and comfortable.

-We chatted with our owners to figure out the top add-ons they’re offering for RV rentals near you.
+We even put together this page that’ll save you 10% on some of our most popular add-on types.
 Let’s dig in to see how you can make your next trip even more memorable with a fun add-on.

 - Kayaks — RVing and watersports go hand in hand.
 Chances are strong that there’ll be a fun body of water somewhere near your travels — this add-on will allow you to explore it.

 Imagine your stress washing away as you sit out on a serene lake with nothing more than a paddle and the fresh air to think about.

 Check out rigs for rent with Kayaks in your area

 - Bikes and/or Bike Racks — Camping usually puts you in range of epic bike trails.
 That’s why this add-on is a natural fit for many RV rentals.

 Some RV owners even offer folding bikes like these so you can tackle the trails.